John E. Sullivan DDS

 Bite & Feel of the Restoration

-· The restored tooth may feel slightly different in shape or texture than your natural tooth.
+· You may notice that the restored tooth feels slightly different in shape or texture compared to your natural teeth.

 · If your bite feels uneven or uncomfortable, please call our office for a simple adjustment.